Tyronita/Fraud-Detection/README.md

 8. Run the program with "python app.py".

-9. Wait until the url for the webapp to appear, and copy it from the command line into the browser.
+9. Wait until the url for the webapp to display in the command line, copy it into the browser.

+The Webapp will be loaded ready for use.